rydens/eng3695/content/getting-started/installation.md

 3. Follow the prompts to sign up for or sign in to a Microsoft account, and pay for the game.

 # Download the Game
-4. You can now download and install the launcher.
+1. Download and install the launcher.

 {{< hint type=tip icon=gdoc_check title=Hint >}}
 If you cannot find a download button, navigate to [minecraft.net/download](https://minecraft.net/download) and find the correct download link for your computer and operating system.
 {{< /hint >}}

 # Install the Game
-5. Execute the installer you downloaded.
+1. Execute the installer you downloaded.
-6. Follow your system’s process for installing a program.
+2. Follow your system’s process for installing a program.
-7. Execute the now-installed *Minecraft* Launcher.
+3. Execute the now-installed *Minecraft* Launcher.